MarcGrol/microgen/README.md

 - Provided implementation for "bus" (=to exchange of events between services).
 Current implementatio is based on NSQ.
 - Provided implementation of append-ony "store" for persistence.
 Current implementation uses the filesystem.
 - Provided implementation of http handler to process commands.
 Current solution is based on gin-gonic.
 - Provide a mechanism for starting and configuring services.
+Current solution compiles into a single executable.
+This executable can be configured (using command-line flags) to acts a service a, b or c.
+This to ease the distribution and deployment.
 - Declarative way of testing services.
 Example: [logic_test.go](./tourApp/tour/logic_test.go).
 Based on this test spec, documentation and relationships between services can be derived.
 In addition to this, each test scenario (= "given", "when" and "expect") is recorded and written to file.
 This file describes the scenario exactly in json.
 Example: [scenario_example.json](./tourApp/doc/example_Create_new_gambler_success.txt)
 - Provide clear, exact and up to date documentation that explains how services are related.
 Example:  [graphviz.dot](./tourApp/doc/graphviz.dot) and [graphviz.pdf](./tourApp/doc/graphviz.pdf)